Natural Baby Life logo (480 x 130)

 If your child doesn’t seem to be getting enough milk, it’s important to consult with a pediatrician or lactation consultant right away.
 If you’re ever concerned about your baby, trust your instincts and seek medical care.

-Breastfed baby dribbles milk when nursing
+Breastfed baby always dribbles milk when nursing

 When breastfed babies dribble milk while nursing, there are two main culprits: tongue-tie and oversupply.